CGRU/cgru/docs/software/houdini.rst

 - Run ROP
 	Run ROP to generate files to render.
 	Houdini will generate IFD files for mantra.
+- Join Render Stages
+	Generate IFD files and render in the same task.
+	In this case IFD files will be generated to local temporary folder.
+	It can save and memory usage and network traffic.
 - Read Parameters from ROP
 	Read files to generate and images to render parameters from specified ROP.
 - Render Arguments